patrickrall/Qumquat/README.md

 x = x+1
 # Now x is an Expression, not a register.
 # You now longer have a reference to the register x used to refer to.
-# This bug is nasty since it can be hard to spot.
-Most qumquat functions
+# This bug is nasty since it can be hard to spot - operations like +=
-# support running on expressions.
-One exception is cnot.
+# are still defined on expressions.
+Here are some functions that now fail:
+x.qft(3) # raises AttributeError
+x.had(0) # raises AttributeError
 x.cnot(0,1) # raises AttributeError
+x.assign(1) # raises AttributeError
+x.clean(0) # raises AttributeError

 ```
 If a successor of this language were to compile to a real quantum computer, it would allocate extra qubits to temporarily hold on to the value of the expression.
 These qubits would then be immediately uncomputed automatically.